What Does (And Doesn't) Renters Insurance Cover?

 Renters insurance covers accidental injury costs for visitors

 Renters insurance policies include limited medical payments coverage if guests are injured in your residence.
 This might include their hospital stay, surgical procedures, x-rays, dental expenses and other related costs.
-Unlike liability coverage, the fault of the injury does not matter, so regardless of cause your guest can be covered under this category up to policy limits, which usually range from $1,000 to $5,000.
+Unlike liability coverage, this is no-fault coverage, so regardless of how the accident happened, your guest can be covered up to the policy limit, which usually ranges from $1,000 to $5,000.
 This coverage extends exclusively to guests, so it won't cover anyone who lives on the property or is listed on your policy.

 illustration of toolbox and hammer